alexemanuelol/Discord-BOT-Battlemetrics-Ban-Notifier/README.md

-# Discord Battlemetrics Ban Bot
+# Discord Bot Battlemetrics Ban Notifier

 A bot that uses the Battlemetrics API to poll information about recently banned players and updates a discord servers 'wall of shame' text channel automatically whenever it detect new bans.